MontiCore/montithings/tools/sd4componenttesting/README.md

     </dependency>
 ```

-In order to add the JAR file into the local repository, we can use -DlocalRepositoryPath switch:
+In order to add the JAR file into the local repository, we can use `-DlocalRepositoryPath`:

 ```
 mvn org.apache.maven.plugins:maven-install-plugin:2.5.2:install-file  \